magicleap/arcloud/setup/README.md

 - Create a user for each system working the system
 - Assign access to each user based on the following chart

 ## Integrations
 AR Cloud logs telemetry information and service logs using [OpenTelemetry](https://opentelemetry.io/).
-The default installation installs [Grafana](https://grafana.com/) and [Prometheus](https://prometheus.io/), but these can be substitued with other OTEL complient solutions.
+The default installation installs [Grafana](https://grafana.com/) and [Prometheus](https://prometheus.io/), but these can be substituted with other OTEL compliant solutions.

 The **Health Check Endpoints** can be used to monitor the health of the system.
 These primarily focus on connectivity to the underlying resources such as database access and file storage.

 [Key Cloak](https://www.keycloak.org/) is provided by default to manage users and manage access to API's.
 Users can be managed directly in Key Cloak or it can be used to federate an existing identity solution.